snapADDY/snapaddy-mapping-doc/docs/meta.md

 Example: `"idProperty": "Id"`

 ### allowedActions
-This property defines which operations are permitted on the entity, such as creating new records or updating existing ones.
+`allowedActions` define which operations are permitted on the entity, such as creating new records or updating existing ones.
 It helps enforce business rules at the mapping level.

 Example:
 ```json